Dear Valued Clients,

 Non-emergent appointments such as Annual Wellness Examination with Vaccinations, Nail Trims, Anal Gland Expression, etc. are limited and being scheduled with only a certain number of these appointments per day to help maintain the flow of traffic in hospital.
 It is still important that we minimize transmission to reduce the chance of infecting our healthcare workers and most vulnerable clients as we care about the safety of our clients/patients and want to ensure that your pets can receive the best veterinary care.

-Effective immediately we are closed every Monday and Tuesday from 2-3 pm to conduct staff meetings.
+We are closed every Monday and Tuesday from 2-3 pm to conduct staff meetings.
 All phone calls during these times will be patched to our voicemail and staff will return all calls to clients in a timely manner.

-Just a reminder that in March we launched our new online pharmacy which can be found on our website at aandeanimalhospital.com.
+Just a reminder that in March of 2020 we launched our new online pharmacy which can be found on our website at aandeanimalhospital.com.
 The online pharmacy allows our clients to obtain prescription medications and food as prescribed by their Veterinarian without needing to come to the clinic.
 The products will be delivered right to your door further minimizing contact and traffic flow in our hospital.
 We would be happy to walk you through the process of signing up and ordering over the phone if assistance is needed.

 Lastly, please be patient with our staff as we work through these changes and those to come.
 We are all working hard to make things as normal as we can.
 If you have a concern or are frustrated with our new protocols, please call and ask to speak with Sara, our Office Manager.
 Please do not take your frustrations out on our receptionists, assistants and technicians as they are doing the best they can while following the hospital protocols in place.